Narven/launchpad-manager/README.md

 NOTES:

-Unfortunately you both share the same launchpads and you cannot launch your rockets from the same place on the same day.
+Unfortunately you both share the same launchpad's and you cannot launch your rockets from the same place on the same day.
-There is a list of available launchpads and your spaceships go to places like: Mars, Moon, Pluto, Asteroid Belt, Europa, Titan, Ganymede.
+There is a list of available launchpad's and your spaceships go to places like: Mars, Moon, Pluto, Asteroid Belt, Europa, Titan, Ganymede.

 Every day you change the destination for all the launchpads.
 Basically on every day of the week from the same launchpad has to be a "flight" to a different place.